 The details of the 2019 Plan and 2015 Plan including terms of reference and therequirement specified under Regulation 14 of the SEBI (Share Based Employee Benefits andSweat Equity) Regulations 2021 are available on the Company's website athttps://www.infosys.com/investors/reports-filings/Documents/disclosures-pursuant-SEBI-regulations2022.pdf.

 The details of the 2019 Plan and 2015 Plan form part of the Notes to accounts ofthe financial statements in this Integrated Annual Report.

 Our corporate governance philosophy

-Additional details on Board diversity is available in the Corporate governancereport that forms part of this Annual Report.
+Additional details on Board diversity are available in the Corporate governancereport that forms part of this Integrated Annual Report.